A Portrait of My Son

 A unique and hopeful story of how one woman and her family were transformed by her child's multiple disabilities and inability to talk and how she, in turn, transformed a community.

-“In this honest memoir that vibrates with unconditional love, the author details what life is like with Felix….The author’s story demonstrates the need for more quality help for parents of children with disabilities, who will find solace in knowing that others have struggled and found joy in this type of parenting.
-A frank, compassionate, and highly detailed account of the roller-coaster ride of caring for a disabled, autistic child.” — Kirkus
+In this honest memoir that vibrates with unconditional love, the author details what life is like with Felix….The author’s story demonstrates the need for more quality help for parents of children with disabilities, who will find solace in knowing that others have struggled and found joy in this type of parenting.
+A frank, compassionate, and highly detailed account of the roller-coaster ride of caring for a disabled, autistic child. — Kirkus

-This intimate, no-holds barred memoir shares one family’s experiences with a child who is both autistic and physically disabled.
+Strange Beauty is an intimate, no-holds barred memoir that shares one family’s experiences with a child who is both autistic and physically disabled.
 It is a story of infectious laughter, blood on the floor, intense physical conflict, and of two little girls growing up in the shadow of their charming and fitful brother.

 Felix and his sisters inspire Eliza to start Extreme Kids, a community center that connects families with children with disabilities through the arts and play, and transform how she saw herself and the world.

 Strange Beauty is a personal story, but it shines a light on the combustible conditions many families are living in at this moment.
 The United States offers parents whose children are prone to violence very little help.

-“In this honest and loving book, Eliza Factor describes what it is like to raise a disabled child, and in doing so reflects on the meanings of parenthood itself: on how we put into words a passionate attachment that cannot be exercised in words.” — Andrew Solomon
+In this honest and loving book, Eliza Factor describes what it is like to raise a disabled child, and in doing so reflects on the meanings of parenthood itself: on how we put into words a passionate attachment that cannot be exercised in words. — Andrew Solomon